 Kline & Specter, PC, a nationally prominent firm with more than 40 attorneys, five of whom are also medical doctors, the most of any firm in the United States, has filed lawsuits on behalf of hundreds of individuals.
 Most lawsuits from around the nation have been filed in Missouri - Monsanto’s headquarters – but many also have been filed in Pennsylvania.
 Unlike many other law firms, Kline & Specter is not joining its cases in “multidistrict litigation” but is assessing and handling cases individually.

-The law firm has won more than $10 billion in verdicts and settlements in personal injury cases and provides free case evaluations.
+The law firm has won billions in verdicts and settlements in personal injury cases and provides free case evaluations.
 It handles cases in Pennsylvania, New Jersey, Delaware, New York, and nationwide.
 Learn more.

 The ingredient in Roundup linked to cancer is glyphosate, which has been associated largely with non-Hodgkin lymphoma but also other cancers, such as multiple myeloma.
 One news report noted that studies also indicated a link between Roundup and brain cancer in children caused by parental exposure to glyphosate two years before a child's birth.